sashinram/DAPO/README.md

 ![alt text](img/dynamic.png)

-## Fully Open-Source
+## Reproducibility

-To benefit the broader research community, we fully open-source the recipe of our RL training, including algorithm details, dataset, verifiers and infrastructures.
+To benefit the broader research community, we fully open-source the recipe of our RL training, including algorithm details, dataset, and infrastructures.

 ### Datasets
 We provide training and validation datasets for DAPO training.